gajalgarg09/CODSOFT/README.md

 # CODSOFT
-This is a simple calculator made using HTML , CSS and JavaScript.
+This is a simple calculator made using HTML , CSS and JavaScript. <br>
+It can change modes into day and night according to users requirements.